rust-lang/rfcs/text/0000-async-stream.md

 [futures](https://crates.io/crates/futures) crate.
 However, we would like to add `Stream` to the standard library.

-In addition to adding the `Stream` trait to the standard library, we also want to provide basic ergonomic methods required to use streams effectively.
-These includes the `next` method.
-Without this method, `Streams` would feel much more difficult to use.
-Were we to not include it, users would likely immediately reach out for them either through writing their own version or using an external crate.

-Including `Stream` in the standard library would also clarify the stability guarantees of the trait.
+Including `Stream` in the standard library would clarify the stability guarantees of the trait.
 For example, if [Tokio](https://tokio.rs/) wishes to declare a [5 year stability period](http://smallcultfollowing.com/babysteps/blog/2020/02/11/async-interview-6-eliza-weisman/#communicating-stability), having the `Stream` trait in the standard library means there are no concerns about the trait changing during that time ([citation](http://smallcultfollowing.com/babysteps/blog/2019/12/23/async-interview-3-carl-lerche/#what-should-we-do-next-stabilize-stream)).